What Lights Should I Buy?

 Brightness, on the other hand, is a bit more confusing and complicated!
 Before LEDs became insanely popular, you had incandescent and arc-beam lights, and that was pretty much it.
 If you wanted to compare 1 unit to another from a spec sheet, it was generally pretty easy to do.

 Then LED’s hit the scene.
 Different manufacturers use all sorts of different standards and methods for measuring and documenting brightness, and what we ended up with is a mess!
-For this reason, I recommend that you compare LED’s based on the wattage and quantity of LEDs inside your fixtures.
-Compare lights that you already know to the ones you’ve never seen before and you’ll have a pretty good idea of how bright they’ll be.
+For this reason, we recommend reaching out and have us do a comparison for you!

 If you hit a moment of realization that you’re not going to be able to cover as big of an area as you wanted for your budget, don’t cheap out!
 Buying less of the correct lights and adding more later is far better than wasting your money on something that doesn’t meet your needs and will break or need to be replaced later.